Seraaron/agora/srd/Session Structure.md

 #### Scenes

 A scene is a place where actions and events of your game occur.
-They can be 'seen' — in our imaginations — from multiple points of view at once (usually those of the player characters), or we can even 'frame a scene' in a certain way so that we — the players — see it from a perspective that the characters in that place cannot.
+They can be 'seen' — in our imaginations — from multiple points of view at once (usually those of the player characters), or we can even 'frame a scene' so that we — the players — can see it from a perspective that the characters in that place cannot.

 You should introduce a scene by describing the location, the sounds, smells, and other senses one would experience if they were in that place.
 Tell us what the architecture is like, what's nearby, and what's off in the distance.
 You can add characters to the scene, and describe what they're wearing, what they're doing, or who they're talking to.
-And you should _[[Pitching and Planning|plan]] for something to happen_ at some point in the scene that will entice us and make us want to play to find out _what will happen next_.
+And you should _[[Pitching and Planning*|plan]] for something to happen_ at some point in the scene that will entice us and make us want to play to find out _what will happen next_.

 Once the space is clear in the players minds, they can begin to explore the scene by roleplaying in character (sometimes called 'first person'), or by describing what they do from afar (sometimes called 'third person').
 Some players like to speak 'with a voice'.
 That is, an accent, or just a certain timbre.
 Others do not. _Either way is perfectly alright._

 ##### How long is a scene?

 This is unfortunately a bit like asking _"how long is a piece of string?"_, because the answer is the same: _"As long as it needs to be"_.
-In general, a scene shouldn't last longer than an hour of real world playtime, but that hour could only be fifteen minutes in the game world.
+In general, a scene shouldn't last longer than an hour of real world playtime, but that hour of play could mean anywhere between a few minutes in the game world to a few hours.
 So it really depends on the context.

 > ### Ie.
 >